houzyk/thephilosophicalcode/OneByteAtAAtime/OneByteAtATime.md

 **2. Pattern recognition:**

 Pattern recognition is a key component of computational thinking.
-It can be used to identify patterns and relationships between the pieces we broke down earlier, which can be used to make predictions or identify opportunities.
+It can be used to identify patterns and relationships between the pieces we broke down earlier, which can be used to make predictions, identify opportunities and draw parallels between distinct scenarios.
 For instance, pattern recognition can be used to identify trends in stock prices.
 This information can then be used to make predictions about the future performance of the stock market.
 In philosophy, pattern recognition can be used to identify patterns in human behaviour, history and nature.
 This information can then be used to develop new insights into these complex issues.

 **3. Abstraction**